Rice Farming: Business Plan And Guide For Beginners

 On the other hand in wet rice farming system, the rice crop is grown with assured and abundant water supply either by rain or by irrigation.
 We are describing about all these systems below.

-Dry & Semi-Dry System
+Dry and Semi-Dry System

 For rice farming in these system, you have to prepare the field by giving several ploughings and harrowing.
 While ploughing and harrowing, add lots of organic contents into it.
 You should add organic contents into the soil at least 2-4 weeks before sowing or planting.